Dirtbagging and Climbing in Leonidio, Greece

 Beach Plaka Leonidio Greece

-Head out to the beach for a swim in the Aegean Sea.
-Leonidio’s main beach is Lakkos (Lakkos Paralia), about 3.5 kilometers from downtown Leonidio.
+Head out to the beach for a swim in the Myrtoan Sea.
+Leonidio’s main beach is Lakkos (Lakkos Paralia), about 4 kilometers from downtown Leonidio.
 However, I found the smaller beaches around Leonidio to be a lot prettier.
 Plaka, the traditional harbor 4 kilometers from downtown Leonidio, has a nice little pebble beach, taverns, market, and accommodation options.

-There are some small, intimate, and adorable hidden beaches near Poulithra that we simply loved.
+Then there are the many small, intimate, and adorable hidden beaches near Poulithra that we simply loved.

 Fokiano Beach Leonidio Greece